Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 1. Instrument Honeycomb for the frontend-application to observe network latency between frontend and backend[HARD]
 2. Add custom instrumentation to Honeycomb to add more attributes eg. UserId, Add a custom span
 3. Run custom queries in Honeycomb and save them later eg. Latency by UserID, Recent Traces
+4. Add segment and subsegments to our Xray query.

 **RESOURCES**
 1. [Honeycomb Documentation](https://ui.honeycomb.io/gettingstarted/environments/bootcamp2023/send-data#)